Table of Contents

 Web analysts can employ the digital sales funnel, taking them through a process that concludes with a sale.
 This can be by discovering how to attract traffic, qualifying it through web forms and generating the right leads.
 These leads should represent both quality and quantity, as a large amount of leads that do not go on to purchase are not helpful.

-Web analysis takes a look at the bigger picture
+Web analyst takes a look at the bigger picture

 Crucial in a good web analyst, however, is a deep understanding of a digital business’s web interfaces.
 A good web analyst is able to look at metrics and use them pertinently.
 A great web analyst instinctively knows how to interpret data and turn it into sales.
 An expert web analyst looks at every aspect of the visitor’s journey and comprehends the best and fastest way to turn it into sales.
 By looking at all of this raw data, they know what the visitor is looking for and can turn them from a lead into a customer.